reset4ll/LSPconfig-cloneovim/Autocompletion.md

 # Autocompletion (not built-in) vs. completion (built-in)
 Neovim does not support built-in autocompletion.
 As mentioned in the readme, you can bind the completion results to omnifunc for on-demand completion.
 To use autocompletion, please use an external plugin.
 We recommend [nvim-cmp](https://github.com/hrsh7th/nvim-cmp/), the successor/rewrite of [nvim-compe](https://github.com/hrsh7th/nvim-compe).

-Please note, **autocompletion is expensive**.
-In order to provide completion, text must be synchronized on each completion request, and autocompletion plugins often send multiple completion requests per second to the language server as you type.
-If you notice slowdowns, the most likely candidate is your autocompletion plugin, or the language server which is bottlenecking it.
+Please note, in order to provide completion, text must be synchronized on each completion request.
+If you notice slowdowns, the most likely candidate is a slow language server bottlenecking your autocompletion plugin.

 ## nvim-cmp